ronnyli/headless-ib-gateway-installation-ubuntu-server/README.md

 git clone https://github.com/ronnyli/headless-ib-gateway-installation-ubuntu-server.git
 cd headless-ib-gateway-installation-ubuntu-server
 ```
+6. (Optional but recommended) Modify the `config.ini` file so it has your IB username and password.
+	- Note to Ronny: finish the instructions for this step
-4. Run the `gcloud_commands.sh` script by copy-pasting the below command into the terminal
+1. Run the `gcloud_commands.sh` script by copy-pasting the below command into the terminal
 	- `sh gcloud_commands.sh`
 	- The script is done when you see: `Done!
 You can now use TightVNC to connect to your IB Gateway server`
 1. While the gcloud_commands script is running, download [TightVNC Viewer](http://www.tightvnc.com/download/2.8.3/tvnjviewer-2.8.3-bin-gnugpl.zip) on your personal computer.
 This will be how you interact with your IB Gateway server.